Louis Patris

-Louis Patris (born 7 June 2001) is a Belgian professional footballer who plays as a centre-back or right-back for Union SG in the Belgian Pro League.
+Louis Patris (born 7 June 2001) is a Belgian professional footballer who plays as a centre-back or right-back for Belgian Pro League club Union SG.

 Career

 In 2015 Patris joins OH Leuven from Standard Liège.
 He made his debut for the club on 1 March 2021 in the home match against Antwerp.

 On 8 July 2023, Patris joined fellow Belgian Pro League team Anderlecht for a fee of €3.5 million.

 On 4 September 2024, Patris was loaned to Sint-Truiden, with an option to buy.
 The option was exercised in April 2025, allowing Patris to move to Sint-Truiden on permanent basis in the summer of 2025.